VihaanLearnsCode/tiletrials/README.md

   The third adds some thought.
 What if multiple moves allow for maximizing my next highest tile, but I select the one that also keeps the sum of the board low?
 I call this my 'naive minimax approach'.

 ### Results
-  I ran both agents over 10000 random games.
+  I ran all three agents over 10000 random games.
 These agents are not deterministic due to tie-breaking best move choices using randomness.
 The games anyways are not due to random tile spawning.
+  Results for Agent 1: pure tile maximization:

-  Results for pure maximization:
+  Results for Agent 2: pure board maximization:

   Best Tile   :    Frequency (%)